infor-design/enterprise-ng/docs/PUBLISH.md

 - Verify the [changelog](docs/changelog) is up-to-date

-## Make sure you have [credential] setup in .gitconfig
+## Make sure you have [credential] setup in .gitconfig  (Windows Users)
 Try adding this into your git config
 ```
    [credential]
        helper = wincred